darkpalacestudio/manuals/chameleon/manual/04_05_controls_chameleon.md

 Applies a 10Hz first order high-pass-filter to the output to account for any DC-Offset which might be introduced by the plugin.

 Generally the frequency response of allpass filters is flat.
-However, automating the parameters of multiple allpass filters can often introduce some significant changes causing dc offset that can potentially damage your speakers and headphones.
+However, automating the parameters of multiple allpass filters can often introduce some significant changes, causing dc offset that can potentially damage your speakers and headphones.

 <div class="quote bg-yellow">
-Adding a high-pass-filter will also increase some phase rotation at low frequencies.
+Adding a high-pass-filter will also introduce some phase rotation at low frequencies.
 </div>
 <span class="spacer"/>
 <div class="pb"></div>